danielshort3/Chatbot-LoRA-RAG/README.md

 pipx run hatch run python -m vgj_chat --hf-token <HF_TOKEN>
 ```
 The environment installs the GPU-enabled FAISS package so the demo can
 use the GPU when available.
+The Docker image installs the
+CUDA-enabled `bitsandbytes` and `faiss-gpu` wheels.
+If a matching wheel
+isn't available for your Python or CUDA version you will need the
+`cuda-toolkit` headers to compile them from source (e.g.
+`apt install cuda-toolkit-12-1`).

 ## Dependencies